 I've always reckoned that my big Forsythia bush was the herald announcing spring in my garden and for several years, around this time, I've looked forwards to it's sudden outburst of deep yellow flowers.
 The Forsythia is one of a number of large shrubs that enclose my parking area.
-I have an forsythiaarea to the east side of the house that is big enough to get about three cars off the road and it is this area that is bounded by by some six or seven very well established shrubs.
+I have an area to the east side of the house that is big enough to get about three cars off the road and it is this area that is bounded by by some six or seven very well established shrubs.

 As it's where I park my car, I get to enjoy it's blossom whenever I go out.
 As you can see from the photo, taken today, it won't be long now before those flowers are once again adorning the area